LibertyLocked/GTAVMod_Fishing/README.md

 # Fishing Mod
 Note: This mod is currently work in progress.
-I'll be adding more content to it.

 This mod allows the player to fish at Del Perro Pier, or on any boat!
 You can sell the fish you've caught as well.
-Currently there are 20 types of fish and 31 secret items for you to catch!
+Currently there are 23 types of fish and 40 items for you to catch!

 ##REQUIREMENTS:
 1. [ScriptHookV](http://gtaforums.com/topic/788343-vrel-script-hook-v/)